-Wedding Thank You Card Etiquette: What You Need to Know
+Wedding Thank You Card Etiquette: 4 Things You Need to Know

-There are a lot of things to remember for your wedding -- one of the most essential being the post-wedding thank you card.
+There are a lot of things to remember when planning your wedding -- one of the most essential being the post-wedding thank you card.
 After all, your guests showed up to celebrate you as a couple and wish you a good life together.
 They might even have given you a gift!
 It’s important to show your gratitude and the most traditional way of doing this is through a thank you note.
-However, there is some etiquette surrounding thank you cards that is essential to know before you make any moves.
+However, there is some wedding thank you card etiquette that is essential to know before you make any moves.

 One of the biggest questions couples have around thank you etiquette is when to send the thank you notes.
 Within three months after the wedding is considered standard.
 Some are strict about this timeframe, while others are not.
 Just keep your audience in mind when deciding how much you want to stick to the three month rule.
 Do you have any traditionalist friends or family members who might consider this a faux pas?

 3. Thank early when you can